upsun/tutorial-chromadb/README.md

 # ChromaDB Document Ingestion & Listing Demo

+    The full tutorial is available on the [Upsun Devcenter](https://devcenter.upsun.com/posts/store-embeddings-in-chroma-with-persistent-storage-nodejs-and-python-examples/).

 A multi-language demonstration of document ingestion and web-based listing using ChromaDB, OpenAI embeddings, and modern web frameworks.
 This project showcases identical functionality implemented in both Python and Node.js/TypeScript.

 ## Architecture